cjb5790/aspnetcore-workshop/exercise-6/vinyl-crate-db-setup.md

 We are now running inside of the MongoDB Client and can perform database commands.

-When first startng the shell, we connect to the "test" database.
+When first starting the shell, we connect to the "test" database.
 We should create a new database specifically for VinylCrate.

 By running: